tonybutzer/ajit/project/Readme.md

 - find any *.pem files those are ssh key pair files
 - *.ppk files also are key pair files
 - if you use putty as your agent - know how to use puttygen and pageant to manage keys
-	- this will be used for winscp and
+	- this will be used for winscp and fileZilla

 - just learned today that puttygen will read id_rsa keys made with ssh-keygen - and you can import those in pageant as well